btmorr/scala-boost/tutorial/session0.md

 _If you have had difficulty with the previous step and wish to see/use an example implementation thus far, check out [the step1 directory](../src/main/scala/tutorials/basics/step1) in this repo._

 Use the functions from the last section to get a `Seq[Article]` with the data from the TSV file.
 Now, we can do other types of analysis and filtering, also using `map` and/or `flatMap`, and a similar function named `filter`.
+If you have a list of strings, and you want a list of integers, you could use either `map` or `flatMap`.
+If you definitely want to keep every value in the list, use `map`, and write a function to use with it that takes a String as its input type, and has Int as its output type, which we sometimes write as `String => Int`.
+If the funciton might fail sometimes (let's say you're converting a string to an integer, but the string is "a"), you can write a function that takes a `String` and returns an `Option[Int]` (also written `String => Option[Int]`), and use `flatMap` instead of `map`.
+This will go over the list, apply the function to each item, and create a list of results that only includes the successful items.

 First, take a look at the articles, and choose a word that appears in some but not all of the records.
 Think about what fields it does and does not occur in, and which fields you care about for matching records.